 You might want accounts to accept funds in different currencies.
 Lots of startups want to be as accommodating as possible and take customers from all over the world.
 This may mean local billing (charging customers in their local currency).
 So you might want to have an IBAN or a local account for the customers (or a third-party payment solution) to deposit into.
 This will save on international payment fees and poor FX rates forced on you by a bank if you only have one currency.

 Often you will have suppliers who want to be paid in their local currency, which might be in another country.
 For example:

 You could decide to hold funds in each currency, exchanging bigger chunks when there are favourable exchange rates.
-It's then easier to pay each bill when it's due, in the correct currency, without worrying about the exchange rate movements.
+It's then easier to pay each bill when it's due, in the correct money, without worrying about the exchange rate movements.

 It can help if you are worried about implications like Brexit, Covid or other political/international events and the impact on your expenses if the exchange rate moves significantly.

-Costs - many banks still make understanding their fees deliberately difficult.
-Dont worry, there are some great options out there, but to save you the pain of picking the wrong one, here is the things to look out for.
+Many banks still make understanding their fees deliberately tricky.
+Don’t worry; there are some great options, but to save you the pain of picking the wrong one, here are the things to look out for.

 You have a lot of options.

-Best if occasional or very infrequent usage and otherwise simple banking needs
+If occasional or very infrequent usage and otherwise simple banking needs